23manjeet/PythonWorkspace/Readme.txt

-This is a list of all the python codes I have done
+This is a list of all the python codes I have done.

+Some more changes